 In theory, the benefits of an unpaid internship sound pretty good, especially as an undergrad.

-Living on an Unpaid Intern Budget
+Learn to Live on an Unpaid Internship Budget

-One of the most difficult aspects of an unpaid internship is that not only are you not being paid for your work, but sometimes the internship can even cost you.
+One of the most difficult aspects of an unpaid internship is that not only are you not being paid for your work, but sometimes the internship can actually cost you.
 The price of commuting to and from work adds up quick, not to mention that some companies are unable to reimburse you for out-of-office errands that may require cross-town cab fare.

 A very important step to take is figuring out how to manage student loans (if you have them) while you’re holding an unpaid internship.
 Talk to your loan provider before your grace period ends.
 You don’t want to have your loans wind up in collections while you’re already dealing with an unpaid internship!

-Alternative Sources of Income
+Seek Out Alternative Sources of Income

 The Internet is a great place to find all sorts of ways to make money while you gain experience as an unpaid intern.
 It’s important to be wary of scams when checking sites like Craigslist for odd jobs, so be sure to keep your guard up.
 Taking a babysitting or dog-walking gig could fit in with your internship hours, however, and you’ll find yourself making money to carry you along week by week.